Cost-Efficient Large Language Model Serving for Multi-turn Conversations with CachedAttention: The Design

 \subsection{Overview}

-We propose a new attention mechanism, called \emph{\attname}, to save the KV caches for all conversations, enabling the reuse of historical KV caches across multi-turn conversations, instead of discarding them as in conventional attention mechanisms.
-Specifically, \attname saves the KV cache in a KV caching system when the associated conversation session is inactive.
-If the same conversation session is activated in the future, its KV cache is fetched from the KV caching system and reused for inference.
-By doing so, \attname only executes partial prefilling, on just the new tokens input in the new turn of conversation, rather than prefilling all historical tokens.
+In this paper, we propose a new attention mechanism, called \textit{\attname}, which enables the reuse of KV caches across multi-turn conversations.
+Unlike the conventional attention mechanism that uses all prompt tokens for prefilling, \attname uses the new tokens input in the new conversation turn and the KV caches of historical tokens for prefilling, as shown in Figure~\ref{fig:baseline_vs_cachedattention}.
+Specifically, when the associated conversation session is inactive, \attname saves the KV cache in a KV caching system, named \textit{\storagename}, instead of discarding them as in the conventional attention mechanism.
+If the same conversation session is activated in the future, its KV cache is fetched from \storagename and reused for inference.
+By doing so, \attname only executes the prefilling of partial prompt tokens, i.e., the new tokens input in the new turn of conversation, rather than prefilling all prompt tokens.
 As shown in Figure~\ref{fig:cachedattention}, when executing the inference of Turn 3, the KV cache of $q_1$, $a_1$, $q_2$, and $a_2$ is reused and only $q_3$ needs to be prefilled. \attname effectively eliminates the repetitive computation overhead of the historical tokens, thereby reducing the prefilling cost.

 Figure~\ref{fig:deepdia-arch} shows the architectural overview of \attname.
-It maintains a hierarchical KV caching system with efficient KV cache access, placement, and truncation techniques to address the challenges mentioned in Section~\ref{sec:challenge}.
+It maintains a hierarchical KV caching system, i.e., \storagename, with efficient KV cache access, placement, and truncation techniques to address the challenges mentioned in Section~\ref{sec:challenge}.

-For Challenge 1, to reduce the overhead of KV cache loading from the KV caching system into HBMs, \attname leverages a layer-wise pre-loading scheme to overlap the KV cache loading with the inference computation.
+For Challenge 1, to reduce the overhead of KV cache loading from \storagename into HBMs, \attname leverages a layer-wise pre-loading scheme to overlap the KV cache loading with the inference computation.
 To reduce the KV cache saving overhead from HBMs to host memory, \attname leverages an asynchronous saving scheme to overlap the saving with the inference computation. (\S \ref{sec:kv-transmission}).